Lenaer1/Lenaer1/README.md

 - 👋 Hi, I’m @Lenaer
-- 👀 I’m interested in php, jaascript and
+- 👀 I’m interested in php, javascript and
 - 🌱 I’m currently learning vuejs
 - 💞️ I’m looking to collaborate on different projects
 - 📫 How to reach me amagovelenear@gmail.com